 Course Selection

-In total, Creative Golf offers a good selection of over 140 golf courses from around the world, some of which are real and some of which are entertainment and practice courses.
+In total, Creative Golf offers a good selection of over 200 golf courses.
+Most are real, reproduced courses from around the world, but some are entertainment and practice courses.

-The full course library can be accessed with a separate purchase, and more courses are being added.
+The full course library is included with the Advanced version of Creative Golf, and more courses are being added over time.
 Notable real courses include:

 - The Oxfordshire Golf (England)